Doctor of Couple & Family Therapy Overview

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience in practicums and internships at clinics, hospitals, mental health centers, community organizations, schools, and government agencies at all levels.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our students gain valuable practicum and clinical experience in practicums and internships at clinics, hospitals, mental health centers, community organizations, schools, and government agencies at all levels.
 Our doctoral students play a vital role in creating their internships, tailoring the experience to meet their professional goals.

-Our program embodies the Adler School’s commitment to social justice, through graduating socially responsible and culturally competent therapists.
+Our program embodies Adler University’s commitment to social justice, through graduating socially responsible and culturally competent therapists.
 In addition to their academic work in social justice, diversity and multicultural contexts, doctoral students gain hands-on practical experience in providing therapy, clinical supervision, and advocacy in clinical settings working with underserved individuals, couples and families.

 Doctoral students also will be trained in parenting education, with the opportunity to provide educational programs for parents in the community.
-Family therapy has a deeply rooted history at the Adler School.
+Family therapy has a deeply rooted history at Adler University.
 As the first community psychologist, Alfred Adler incorporated a systems perspective in his approach to human development and therapy.
 He later went on to establish more than 30 child guidance clinics in Europe to provide parenting education to the community.
 Today, this work continues through our training programs, the Adler Child Guidance Center, and practitioners worldwide who are trained in these methods.
 They are globally renowned as the basis for quality parenting education and successful programs including the Positive Discipline program and the services provided by Child Guidance Clinics worldwide.

 A master’s degree in marriage and family therapy (MFT) typically provides the requisite education for LFMT licensure eligibility.
 Students who enter the D.C.F.T. program with an MFT degree but without an LMFT credential may complete the clinical supervision and therapy required for licensure.